edgio-docs/edgio-docs/src/pages/guides/basics/environments.md

 -->

 -   Applying changes to an environment requires a [deployment](/guides/basics/deployments).
 -   Deployments to your environments are [versioned](/guides/basics/deployments#versioning).
-This allows you to quickly roll back your environment's configuration to a version that is known to work.
+This allows you to quickly roll back your environment's configuration to a known working version.

 ## Creating an Environment {/*creating-an-environment*/}